+Apart from TQRV-based approaches, efficient estimation of $IV_T$ when the jumps have unbounded variation is intrinsically limited in the general case.
+In \cite{jacod:reiss:2014}, it was shown that when the jump intensity index $Y>1$, the best possible convergence rate, in a minimax sense, over certain ``bounded" classes of semimartingales, is of order $(n\log n)^{-(2-Y)/2}$.
+Nevertheless, in principle, a faster convergence rate may be attainable if one constrains the process $X$ to belong to a certain semiparametric class such as when the jumps exhibit a ``locally stable''-like behavior.
+Obviously, the fastest possible rate one can hope to achieve is $n^{-1/2}$, which coincides with the one attained by the realized quadratic variation in the continuous case and is known to be optimal in a minimax sense.

-Until now, in the case of jumps of unbounded variation, the only rate- and variance-efficient estimator of the integrated volatility known in the literature was that proposed by Jacod and Todorov \cite{JacodTodorov:2014}, under the additional conditions that the jump intensity index $Y<3/2$ or the ``small" jumps of the process $X$ are ``symmetric".\footnote{The authors in \cite{JacodTodorov:2014} also constructed an estimator that is rate-efficient even in the presence of asymmetric jumps, but its asymptotic variance is twice as big as the optimal value $2\int_{0}^{T}\sigma_s^4ds$.} Their estimator is based on locally estimating the volatility from the empirical characteristic function of the process' increments over disjoint time intervals shrinking to $0$, but still containing an increasing number of observations.
+The first (and to-date, only) rate- and variance-efficient estimator of the integrated volatility known in the literature for semimartingales when $Y>1$ was proposed by \cite{JacodTodorov:2014}, under a locally-stable assumption on jumps, but with some notable additional restrictions: these results require either that the jump intensity index $Y<3/2,$ or that the ``small" jumps of the process $X$ are ``symmetric"\footnote{\cite{JacodTodorov:2014} also constructed an estimator that is rate-efficient even in the presence of asymmetric jumps, but its asymptotic variance is twice as big as the optimal value $2\int_{0}^{T}\sigma_s^4ds$ and, thus, it is not variance efficient.}.
+Their estimator is based on locally estimating the volatility from the empirical characteristic function of the process' increments over disjoint time intervals shrinking to $0$, but still containing an increasing number of observations.